 So what do you do after receiving notice from Motor Vehicle Services that your IID registered a violation?
 Immediately contact an attorney experienced in contesting the alleged infraction.
 You have just 15 days to request a hearing, so time is critical.

-Delays can result in loss of your license or an extension of the IID penalty period.
+Delays can result in the loss of your license or an extension of the IID penalty period.